 You might hear that laser treatments are better than IPL treatments and surely lasers are better than normal light… aren’t they?
 Well no, not necessarily.
 Laser is in fact simply a stimulated emission of light that has been amplified.
 In the case of hair removal, the light from both laser and IPL is used to destroy your hair follicles by heating up the melanin in them.
 Melanin is responsible for the pigmentation in your hair and skin.
 In much the same way that a leather car seat will heat up if left in direct sunlight on a summer’s day, your hair follicles will heat up if strong pulses of light are directed towards them.
 It really doesn’t matter if this heat is generated through lasers or intense pulse light.

 Modern laser and IPL machines are much more effective than the first ones to appear on the market in the nineties.
-Modern machines are much more comfortable that the original ones that were, to be frank, actually quite painful.
+Modern machines are much more comfortable than the original ones that were, to be frank, actually quite painful.
 Modern cooling headpieces and the modulation of the light pulses has resulted in laser and IPL machines that direct the light and heat to the follicles and not the surrounding tissue.
 Some modern machines like the Soprano laser machines are designed specifically to be as comfortable as possible.
 The downside of this type of machine is that the treatments take much longer than many IPL treatments.
 As you can see it isn’t the case that lasers are necessarily better than IPL machines.
 It’s just that they are different and fulfil different requirements.

 6. Never pluck, wax or thread before treatments